tiagoReichert/docker-filebeat/README.md

 * `LOGSTASH_HOST`: to specify on which server runs your Logstash
 * `LOGSTASH_PORT`: to specify on which port listens your Logstash for beats inputs
-* `SHIPPER_NAME`: to specify the Filebeat shipper name (deafult: the container ID)
+* `SHIPPER_NAME`: to specify the Filebeat shipper name (deafult: the container ID) And one is optional:
+* `LABALED_ONLY`: set this variable if you want to collect logs only from containers with the label `GATHER_LOGS`

 The docker-compose service definition should look as follows:
 ```